IBM-Bluemix-Docs/mobilepush/push_message_status.md

 1. **Message Text** - A message template that was sent to the app users.
 1. **Date** - Date and time the message was submitted to the service.
 1. **Status** - Gives a brief summary status of a message.
 Depending on the delivery status of the message, you can see one of the following statuses:
-   - Accepted - The message has been accepted for delivery by the Push Notifications service.
+   - Accepted - The message has been accepted for delivery by the {{site.data.keyword.mobilepushshort}} service.
+   - Failed - The message failed for delivery due to device not present in {{site.data.keyword.mobilepushshort}} service.
    - Dispatching - The notification has been received by notification provider - APNs, FCM, or web, and is about to be dispatched.
 A notification that is while being dispatched can also return a failure with the status **Dispatching failed**.
    - Dispatched - The notification has been dispatched by the notification provider.
    - Processing - The message is being processed to be dispatched to the notification provider gateway.
 A notification that is being processed can also return a failure with the status **Processing failed**.